 How will my child perform?
 How will he/she be evaluated?
 Will he/she make the team?

-This can be a stressful time, but this article will hopefully shed some light on the selection process for all our ABYHA travel teams.
+This article will hopefully shed some light on the placement process for all our ABYHA travel teams.

 The first thing to know is that ABYHA does not cut anyone.
 Every child that participates in the tryout will be placed on a team for the Fall.

 The placement process happens over the course of the roughly 3 month period from March to Memorial Day.
-Everyone that has been through the process before is familiar with the on ice evaluations the program holds each March.
-In these sessions, an independent organization is asked to come and score the players over 2 sessions.
+Everyone that has been through the process before is familiar with the on ice evaluations the program holds each year.
+In these sessions, we invite independent evaluators to come and score the players over a few sessions.
 In the Skills session, all the players complete a set of drills that are scored by the evaluators.
 Skaters are evaluated on skating ability and puck handling.
-In the 3x3 or 4x4 session, small area games are set up to evaluate true hockey game skills.
+In the Small Area session, small area games are set up to evaluate true hockey game skills.
 Players are evaluated on competitiveness, creativity, vision and hockey IQ.
+This year we are also adding a full ice game for the peewee, bantam, and midget levels.

 What is not as commonly known is that these sessions are only one part of the placement process.
 If your child played in the ABYHA program this or any recent season, they were evaluated by their coach during the March time frame.
-Each coach is asked to score each player on 18 attributes, and rank the players on the team.
+Each coach is asked to score each player on a series of hockey attributes, and rank the players on the team.
 This is done by the head coach as well as all assistant coaches.

 At this point, we have a mountain of data on each player in the system.
 Some of this data is generated by someone who never saw your child before.
 Some of this data is generated by coaches that spent 7 months with your child.
 The data comes from many angles, and is very thorough.
 At this point we have an online application that crunches all this data for us, and ranks every skater in each division.
 This list is reviewed with a first pass by ABYHA to make sure there are no obvious errors.
 ABYHA has done this process for many years, and what we find is that this first pass is amazingly accurate.